arthikm21/Amazon_EDA_Using_Python/README.md

 Provide instructions for installing any additional dependencies.
 For example:

 Data
-You can find the raw data named as 'Amazon Revenue Data.csv' file.
+You can find the raw data named as 'Amazon Sale Data.csv' file.